Morphisms of Neural Codes: Morphisms and Convexity

 \section{Morphisms and Convexity}

 The main result of this section is Theorem \ref{thm:imageconvex}, which states that the image of a convex code $\C$ is convex, with minimal embedding dimension no larger than that of $\C$.
 The crux of the argument is an application of Proposition \ref{prop:morphismfromtrunks}, which allows us to recognize the image of $\C$ as a code recording the intersection patterns of certain convex sub-regions in any convex realization of $\C$ itself.
+This construction will further show that the realization of the image is non-degenerate in the sense of \cite{openclosed} (defined below) if the original realization was non-degenerate.